danielluna90/f1racepanel/README.md

 ```

 ## Documentation
-For more information about more commands, design considerations, the tech stack used, etc. consult our documentation located in the `docs` folder.
+For more information about more commands, design considerations, the tech stack used, etc. consult the documentation located in the `docs` folder.
 For a table of contents, consult [docs/README.md](./docs/README.md).